 Yes, you read that right.
 Contrary to what a lot of inbound marketers may think, guest blog posting isn’t dead.
 In fact, Ahref released did an industry-wide survey and discovered that the majority of those that responded still use guest blogging to drive traffic to their websites as part of their lead generation campaigns.

 Here are some suggestions to effectively use guest blogging to generate leads for your SaaS startups:

 - Choose the right site to post your guest blog.
 Make sure to review the site to see if the readers match your buyer persona.
-This will help you make sure that you drive the right traffic to your site’s direction.
+This will help you make sure that you drive the right traffic in your site’s direction.

-- Go for sites with a high domain authority.
+- Go for sites with high domain authority.
 Sites that have a high domain authority rating are those that search engines deem to be of high-quality.
 Having a backlink from this site to yours will improve your search engine ranking.
 This will help your website move up in SERPs.
 Moz has a free domain authority checker to help you find these kinds of sites.

 - Provide high-quality content that will benefit the site.
 When pitching your guest blog post idea, make it a point that your article will provide their audience with just as much value as you would give on your website.
 Doing this will not only increase the chances for your guest blog pitch to be accepted, but it can open up an invitation to write another guest post for them in the future.

 Ever had a dream of getting published in Forbes or Inc.?
 Then check out Matthew Barby’s in-depth guide to learn how to get featured on top publications.

 Another way to generate leads for your SaaS is to create gated content for your premium content offers.